Neat-Lang/neat/doc/index.md

-# Notes on Cx Compiler Development
+# Notes on Neat Compiler Development

-Cx tries to do the simple, straightforward thing in every case.
+Neat tries to do the simple, straightforward thing in every case.
 Nonetheless, during development, several lessons were learnt, leading to late changes in functionality.